Do you operate all year round?

 - Wet weather gear, if necessary.

-It is advised to check the forecast prior to your tour and come prepared – as the Germans say “There is no such thing as bad weather, just bad clothes”!
+It is advised to check the forecast prior to your tour and come prepared for the duration of the tour.

 We sell bottled water & juice, and a few pre-packaged snacks at our ticket office.
 Clifton Bay Café is located across the road from our departure point, but please check their website for opening times.
 For coffee addicts, there is also a coffee cart (Brown Dog Espresso) located at the local Four Square.